 Introduction to Media and Communication

-This module will introduce you to key media concepts, forms, texts and systems and demonstrate the importance of the media for social life.
-We will explore the breadth of the study of the media and ask: how significant are the media and their study, and why?
+This module aims to introduce you to key media concepts, forms, texts and systems and their importance for social life.
+It explores the breadth of the study of the media and asks: how significant are the media and their study, and why?

-To answer this question you will consider scholarly debates in a range of fundamental topic areas and build on your own experience of the media as a consumer/user.
-We will also examine how the study of the media has historically been forged through argument and contestation across diverse scholarly approaches and with regard to a wide range of concepts and phenomena.
+Overall, the module aims to support you to build on your own experiences as media consumers and users.
+It encourages you to critically reflect on how the study of the media has historically been forged through argument and contestation across diverse scholarly approaches, with regard to a wide range of concepts and phenomena.

 - 22 hours of lectures

 - 22 hours of seminars